ahmedabdalla4/measeq/README.md

 This can be adjusted (along with the other labels) by creating and passing a [custom configuration file](https://nf-co.re/docs/usage/getting_started/configuration) with `-c <config>`.
 More info can be found in the [usage doc](./docs/usage.md)

-The pipeline has also been test using as low as `2 cpus` and `8GB memory` with a few throttling steps but functional.
+The pipeline has also been tested using as low as `2 cpus` and `8GB memory` with a few throttling steps but functional.

 ## Usage